310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Keito %}
 What’s this all about, Aoba?
-If I'm seeing this right, it seems like your junior is fiddling with your hair…?
+If I'm seeing this right, it appears that your junior is fiddling with your hair…?

 If you don't like it, then say so.
 Why are you being so timid?
 {% endbubble %}